gilmore-lab/protocols/NO_FF_Phone_Script.md

     - If NO for FIRST Families say “Thank you for your time.”

 IF PARENT SAYS YES
-The study focuses on how the brain responds to visual information and how brain responses change as children mature.
-We are testing children who are {age of children desired} in our lab on campus.
+"The study focuses on how the brain responds to visual information and how brain responses change as children mature.
+We are testing children who are {age of children desired} in our lab on campus."
-  FOR EEG: The testing involves recording the brain’s electrical responses while children watch changing images on a computer screen.
-This is done by placing a cap similar to a swim cap onto their head.
+  - FOR EEG: "The testing involves recording the brain’s electrical responses while children watch changing images on a computer screen.
+This is done by placing a cap similar to a swim cap onto their head."
-It would take about one hour in total and we would provide you with a thank you gift of $10 and a special “Junior Brain Scientist” certificate in appreciation.
-If you are interested, I would need more information about your child to determine if {he or she} is eligible for the study.
+"It would take about one hour in total and we would provide you with a thank you gift of $10 and a special “Junior Brain Scientist” certificate in appreciation.
+If you are interested, I would need more information about your child to determine if {he or she} is eligible for the study."

 IF PARENT EXPRESSES INTEREST
 “Is your child’s name {state child name}?